devrazec/googlesearchimages/README.md

 # googlesearchimages
-This project allow you search for images on Google using PHP
+This project allows you to search for images on Google using PHP.